PosInformatique/PosInformatique.VisualStudio.Templates/README.md

 //-----------------------------------------------------------------------
 ```

-If now you switch to another customer called *Chantier Connect*, the header of the C# files
+If you switch to another customer called *Chantier Connect*, the header of the C# files
-will be this one:
+will be:
 ```csharp
 //-----------------------------------------------------------------------
 // <copyright file="BrandSelectionWizard.cs" company="Chantier Connect">